jrhorn424/sharing/README.md

 Add the following methods to user as well:

 ```
-user.followers (the users that are following user)
+user.followers (returns the users that are following user)

-user.following (the users that user is following)
+user.following (returns the users that user is following)
 ```

 Implement model tests to ensure these follow methods are working.